Special Educational Needs & Disabilities (SEND)

 How We Support Children with SEND

-• Classroom adaptations and differentiated teaching Targeted small‑group or 1:1 interventions
+• Targeted small group or 1:1 interventions

 • Personalised support plans